Many projects have been to an inspiration for the content of this blog since its beginnings, including the following:

-In 2015, we established a 2.2 acre farmstead and forest garden in Southwest Michigan.
-We incorporated many permaculture concepts, traditional land management ideas, and edible landscape designs into the forest garden to be able to produce our food and medicine in way that is beautiful, sustainable, and integrated into the natural world.
+Augusta Creek Permaculture is a 2.2 acre farmstead and forest garden established in 2015 in Southwest Michigan.
+This site incorporated many permaculture concepts, traditional land management ideas, and edible landscape designs into the forest garden to be able to produce food and medicine in way that was beautiful, sustainable, and integrated into the natural world.
 Some of the keys features of the Augusta Creek Permaculture site are detailed below.

 Edible and Medicinal Plants

-We raise Nigerian dwarf goats on our farmstead.
-They are small, friendly breed that we really enjoy having around.
-They are great at eating away brush and keeping unwanted plants at bay.
-Since being on the farmstead they have helped to control overgrown areas and even eat plants like poison ivy and black raspberry that can be troublesome for humans to try to manage.
-They are also good milkers and make great pets.
-We love our goats!
+Two Nigerian dwarf goats, Olive & Sage, called the farmstead home.
+They were great at eating away brush and keeping unwanted plants at bay.
+They helped to control overgrown areas and even ate plants like poison ivy and black raspberry that can be troublesome for humans to try to manage.
+They also made great pets and would have been bred to produce a source of fresh milk.

-Flowers have been an important component of our site since we started developing the property.
-They are a lovely addition to any garden simply because of their beauty, lovely smell, and the pop of color that they provide.
-However, flowers are also very useful in a forest garden design.
-They attract beneficial insects to help with fruit tree pollination and to aid in controlling the population of undesirable insects.
-Many of them are edible and have medicinal properties as well.
+Flowers were an important component of this site since the start of development on the property.
+They were a lovely addition to the garden simply because of their beauty, lovely smell, and the pop of color that they provided.
+However, they were also very useful in the forest garden design.
+They attracted beneficial insects to help with fruit tree pollination and to aid in controlling the population of undesirable insects.
+Many of them were edible and had medicinal properties as well.

-We are definitely moving towards integrating lots of perennials and self-seeding plants into the forest garden as we have mentioned.
-However, while the garden is young there are lower yields from these types of plants because many of them take a few years to start producing.
-While we wait, we have implemented beds for annual vegetables so we are getting lots of fresh produce right away.
+The long term plan for this site was to move towards integrating lots of perennials and self-seeding plants into the forest garden.
+However, while the garden was young there were lower yields from these types of plants because many of them take a few years to start producing.
+While we waited, we implemented beds for annual vegetables to be able to enjoy lots of fresh produce right away.